 Ancient Mediterranean Studies

 The Program in Ancient Mediterranean Studies offers two minors.
 The 24-credit minor in Greek and Latin is intended for students wishing to focus on the ancient languages.
 The 15-credit minor in Ancient Mediterranean Studies is a broader program, consisting of courses drawn from the program's offerings and from related courses in other departments.
+Most courses in Ancient Mediterranean Studies do not require knowledge of the ancient languages; courses specifically in Latin or Greek aim at building knowledge in those languages.

 Students may also design a major in Ancient Mediterranean Studies.
 For more information, please consult the Individually Designed Major catalog section.